dewasemadi/sertificate-generator-with-python/README.md

-This repository helps you in giving names to certificate, if you design 1 certificate it might not be a problem, but what if designing thousands of certificates might take a long time to complete the job.
+This repository helps you in giving names to certificate, if you design 1 certificate it might not be a problem, but what if designing thousands of certificates might take a long time to complete the task.
 Therefore this repository was created.

 Let's start